n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 5. You need to check the value of the `classType` property in the NASA data.
 To do this:
     1. Next to **Value 1**, select **Parameter options** <span class="inline-image">![Parameter options icon](/_images/try-it-out/parameter-options.png)</span> > **Add Expression**. n8n opens the expressions editor for this field.
     2. Select **Current Node** > **Input Data** > **JSON** > **classType**. n8n adds the expression to the **Expression** editor, and displays a sample output.

+    !!! note "Make sure you ran the NASA node in the previous section" If you didn't follow the step in the previous section to run the NASA node, you won't see any data to work with in this step.

     3. Close the expressions editor to return to the node.
     4. In **Operation**, select **Contains**.
     5. In **Value 2**, enter **X**.
 This is the highest classification of solar flare.
 In the next step, you will create two reports: one for X class solar flares, and one for all the smaller solar flares.